artwalker/artwalker/README.md

 The goal is simple:

 **help engineering teams investigate issues faster, preserve expert knowledge, reduce repeated debugging work, and make RCA more evidence-based, reviewable, and reusable.**

-Culprit is the first commercial vertical product built from the Sonechka direction, but the underlying runtime is designed to support many other agent-powered services.

 ---